MathJSLab/mathjslab-calculator/doc/en/documentation/matrix-indexing.md

 > By Steve Eddins and Loren Shure, MathWorks, Source: https://www.mathworks.com/company/newsletters/articles/matrix-indexing-in-matlab.html

 Indexing into a matrix is a means of selecting a subset of elements from the matrix.
-MATLAB® has several indexing styles that are not only powerful and flexible, but also readable and expressive.
+MATLAB&reg; has several indexing styles that are not only powerful and flexible, but also readable and expressive.
 Indexing is a key to the effectiveness of MATLAB at capturing matrix-oriented ideas in understandable computer programs.

 Indexing is also closely related to another term MATLAB users often hear: vectorization.
 Vectorization means using MATLAB language constructs to eliminate program loops, usually resulting in programs that run faster and are more readable.
 Of the many possible vectorization techniques, many rely on MATLAB indexing methods, five of which are described in this article.